-Lisps in Speech Therapy: Types, Causes, and Effective Treatment for Children and Adults
+Lisps in Speech Therapy: Types, Causes & Proven Treatment

-A lisp is one of the most common articulation challenges seen in speech therapy.
-It affects how a person produces “s” and “z” sounds.
-Instead of a clear sound, speech may come out distorted or sound like “th.”
+A lisp is one of the most common speech sound disorders seen in children and adults.
+It affects how the /s/ and /z/ sounds are produced.
+Instead of a clear sound, speech may come out distorted or may sound like “th.”

 What Is a Lisp?

-A lisp is a speech sound disorder that affects airflow and tongue placement during production of /s/ and /z/.
+A lisp is an articulation disorder that affects airflow and tongue placement during the production of /s/ and /z/ sounds.

 For example:

-Lisps are articulation errors, not language problems.
-That distinction matters.
+Lisps are speech production issues, not language problems.
 A child with a lisp usually understands language well but struggles with sound clarity.

 Types of Lisps (With Clear Examples)